Exam 2 Flashcards

 what is direct contact

-direct contact with infected patients or contaminated objects in which virus is introduced to skin
+direct contact with infected patients or contaminated objects in which virus is introduced to skin ex: warts, and in some cases, blood stream, pox viruses

 direct introduction

-ex: used needles, Hep B, rabies following animal bites
+into the bloodstream ex: used needles, Hep B, rabies following animal bites

 how do viruses usually reproduce once inside human cell vs. a latent virus

-some viruses enter a latent (dormant) state in a small fraction of infected cells and DON’T cause immediate damage but give rise to a persistent infection
+usually reproduces and causes the cell to die via lysis and releases new virus particles BUT some viruses enter a latent (dormant) state in a small fraction of infected cells and DON'T cause immediate damage but give rise to a persistent infection

 What is an example of a latent virus that can reactivate with suitable stimuli causing it to reproduce and kill the cell "normally"

-varicella zoster = chicken pox–> shingles
+varicella zoster = chicken pox--> shingles

 true or false: herpes is a latent virus

-- cold sores appear following the reactivation of stimulus of exposure to UV
+true - cold sores appear following the reactivation of stimulus of exposure to UV

 which viruses can cause viral cancers

-Hep B and C –> liver cancer
+HPV --> cervical cancer Hep B and C --> liver cancer

 what is the first defense against a virus